sksinghiitk/AnsibleTest/trondsenvironment/readme.md

-ROle-based playbook for installing Wordpress on a single-node Ubuntu server
+Role-based playbook for installing Wordpress on a single-node Ubuntu server